dmji/go-stringer/README.md

 - Added flag target to make it easier to run debug on samples
 - Added flag nameConvertToCase to convert strings from the original name to the one I need using github.com/gobeam/stringy `my pet project required a snake case and I didn't want to do it by hand`
 - Added flag shouldGenerateFromString to activate generation of FromStringTypeName() functions

+## TODO:

+- [ ] modify default output to more convient snake-case
+- [ ] add some generation for go-i18n to eleminate thinking of DefaultMessage.ID